Dhvanitmonpara/Obsidian-remote/DBMS/Architecture.md

 - The main goal here is to make data easy to use and understand for users without worrying about the underlying technical complexities.

 In essence, the physical level deals with the technical aspects of data storage, while the logical level is concerned with how data is structured and presented to users in a way that's meaningful and user-friendly.

+### Instances of schemas?
+1. The collection of information stored in the DB at a particular moment is called an instance of DB.
+2. The overall design of the DB is called the DB schema.
+3. Schema is structural description of data.
+Schema doesn’t change frequently.
+Data may change frequently.
+4. DB schema corresponds to the variable declarations (along with type) in a program.
+5. We have 3 types of Schemas: Physical, Logical, several view schemas called subschemas.
+6. Logical schema is most important in terms of its effect on application programs, as programmers construct apps by using logical schema.
+7. Physical data independence, physical schema change should not affect logical schema/application programs

 # Tier based Architecture in Networking